he15enberg/voice/README.md

 - 🗣️ **Voice Input:** Natural voice-based issue creation makes it fast and easy for users to report.
 - 🧠 **Smart Categorization:** Gemini AI analyzes and tags issues for quicker triage.
-- 🔍 **Admin View:** Dashboard offers clear tracking, analytics, and resolution tools.
+- 🔍 **Admin View:** Dashboard offe
+- rs clear tracking, analytics, and resolution tools.
 - 📈 **Scalable Architecture:** Built with modern technologies to scale across campuses, organizations, and enterprises.

 ---